Martiless/flawlesscooking/README.md

 * GitPages was used to deploy the project.

 #### Balsamiq
-* Balsamiq was used to draw inital Wireframes for this project.
+* Balsamiq was used to draw initial Wireframes for this project.

 #### Figma
 * Figma was used during the structure phase of this project.
 It was used to create a sitemap of the website.

 #### Am I Responsive
 * Am I Responsive was used to check that each page of the site was responsive.
-It was also used to create the mock up image seen at the beginning of this document.
+It was also used to create the mock-up image seen at the beginning of this document.

 #### Google Development Tools
 * Google Dev Tools was used to edit code and check responsiveness before making the changes permanent.